iamkunal9/We-supply/README.md

 # Welcome to We Supply: A Web3 Based Supply Chain Project
-We are excited to present "We Supply", a web3 based supply chain project that was created for the Rajasthan IT day hackathon.
+We are excited to present "We Supply", a web3 based supply chain project.
 Our innovative solution leverages the power of web3 technology to provide a transparent and efficient supply chain system.

 ## Features and Benefits
 We Supply offers a user-friendly interface that allows businesses to track their supply chain in real-time.
 With our solution, businesses can track their products from the source to the destination, ensuring transparency and trust in the supply chain process.